keyoke/SentinelCustomWatchlistImport/README.md

 ```

 # Issues
 - "Timeout value of 00:10:00 exceeded by function", when dealing with large CSV files the functions execution time may be exceeding functionTimeout by default this is 5 min on consumption plan.
-You can configure custom functionTimeout from your host.json file on the consumption plab 10 min is the maximum timeout.
+You can configure custom functionTimeout from your host.json file on the consumption plan 10 min is the maximum timeout.
 In this scenario I would reccomend switching to the [Premium plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal) and increasing the timeout to a satisfactory value, see the following [link for more details](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json#functiontimeout).
+- "Your function '[FUNCTION_NAME]' is queuing requests as there are no available runspaces.
+You may be able to increase your throughput by following the best practices on https://aka.ms/functions-powershell-concurrency.", the durable function version of the import solution allows us to fan out into multiple parallel watchlist imports.
+Leverage the FUNCTIONS_WORKER_PROCESS_COUNT and PSWorkerInProcConcurrencyUpperBound configuration settings to fine tune the amount of parallelism required.